 I hope you have enough ideas now about AWS load balancer key concepts and its different types.
 Let us go a little practical in the next section.

 If you are willing to sit for the AWS Certification exam, here’s a complete guide on AWS Certification exam details.

 We are taking the example of path-based routing here to manage two different paths “/” and “/blog” by creating two EC2 instances to handle each path independently.
 Let us get started.

-When launching instances given a Name tag to your instance.
+To know how to launch an EC2 instance, read our blog - When launching instances given a Name tag to your instance.
 For the first path, add the tag NAME as the key and MAIN as the value.
 For the second path, add the tag NAME as the key and BLOG as the value.
 These values will help you to distinguish quickly between two paths.
 Once both instances are launched, it should look like this:

-SSH into the first instance with the “Name MAIN” and run the following commands to install the Apache server on instances successfully.
 After these steps, add the IP address of the instance in the browser and hit ENTER.
 The Apache server is installed successfully in the first instance.
 Now, SSH into the second instance with the “Name BLOG” and run the following commands to install the Apache server on instances successfully.

 A target group guides the load balancer which protocol and port will receive the traffic on the registered instances.

 To become an AWS Architect, you need to know everything about an AWS Architect salary.

 Open the Amazon dashboard, in the left navigation bar, scroll down and click on “Load Balancers”.
 Click on “Create Load Balancer” button on the top.

 Gear up for the exciting Quiz on AWS and test your AWS skills.